Ang-Zhi-Wei/SP1Framework/ReadMe.txt

 ============================================
 Attack
 ------
-Press "Space_Key" to shoot a "water bullet" in the direction last moved E.g if you move upwards in the last movement key pressed then bullet will be shot upwards.
+Press "Space_Key" to shoot a "water bullet" in the direction that you are facing.
+ E.g if you move upwards in the last movement key pressed then bullet will be shot upwards.
 ===========================================================================================
 Ammunition